rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Nobody is arguing for the ambguity, but what we're at is.

 BT: I was just curious.
-In light of your concerns around IOT and requirement of data tables.
+In light of your concerns around IoT and requirement of data tables.
 Are we going to be able to move forward with a new date proposal that would require this kind of data to be available in order to have a good system?

 BE: I don't know.
 I think it's an open issue.
-We should here from the ??? folks.
+We should hear from the ??? folks.
 As usual, people innovating on certain areas don't come to this meeting, they're too busy.

 AK: How much do they care about conforming exactly to the ECMAScript standard?